vfarcic/cncf-demo/manuscript/policies/kubecon-paris-kyverno.md

 # The SqlClaim was NOT created

-kubectl describe dbsize dbcluster
+kubectl describe clusterpolicy dbcluster

-kubectl describe dbsize dbproduction
+kubectl describe clusterpolicy dbproduction

 # Gatekeeper (still) does not show violations, but it does
 #   enforce them.